Hindu Gods and Goddesses of Yoga

 — The Upanishads

 Shiva the Destroyer is the patron god of yoga, meditation, music, art and dance.
-He is the third in the Trinity of Hindu Gods.
+He is the third in the Trinity of Hindu Gods and is prominent is numerous Asian cultures and religions.
 As Brahma creates the universe and Vishnu preserves it, Shiva’s role is to destroy and recreate.
 This isn’t a negative destruction, but rather a constructive one.
 It is the crushing of illusions, shortcomings and ignorance to make way for something new, evolved and better.